Rafaysal/CallLogger/README.md

+Please run the following in the terminal:
+1) yarn add -D webpack-cli
+2) yarn start

 ## Summary

 The goal of this test is to make you code a small ReactJS app.
 We have prepared a skeleton app for you, but please change whatever you want (CSS files, HTML structure, JS structure...).